oSoc20/solid-elections-api/README.md

 ## Setup (production)
 To deploy this to a Docker Swarm instance, first copy the `docker-compose-prod.yml` file from this repository to your instance.
-Then create a `pgdata` folder and a `proxy` folder with a Caddyfile inside of it (copy this from the repo)
+Then create a `pgdata` folder for persistent database storage.
-Now set the abovementioned environment variables, plus a `API_HOST` variable for the domain or IP the Caddy server will be listening on.
+Now set the environment variables in an `.env` file as described above.

 ```bash
 # To deploy the stack